Trying to figure out how much to pay a freelance writer or charge yourself?

-Copy and content often goes through ruthless edits to make it completely polished and clean.
+Copy and content often go through ruthless edits to make them completely polished and clean.

-Editors are specialized in fixing grammar mistakes, spelling errors, and rewriting copy to make it flow better.
+Editors specialize in fixing grammar mistakes, and spelling errors and rewriting copy to make it flow better.

 According to PWAC, editors typically charge $30-60/hour or $500-20,000 per project.